yuyi13/ubESTARFM/README.md

 ![](3_output/visualisation.png)

 Please note the data included in this repository are for demonstration purposes only.
-If you are interested in having a comprehensive assessment of ubESTARFM, please refer to the datasets published in the CSIRO Data Access Portal (https://data.csiro.au/collection/csiro:59165), which contains the full set of data (12 OzFlux sites across Australia for the period of 2013-2021) used in the paper.
+If you are interested in having a comprehensive assessment of ubESTARFM, please refer to the datasets published in the [CSIRO Data Access Portal](https://data.csiro.au/collection/csiro:59165), which contains the full set of data (12 OzFlux sites across Australia for the period of 2013-2021) used in the paper.

 ## Permalink